CyclotronResearchCentre/bidsme/README.md

 > NB: BIDSme support variety of formats listed in [supported formats](#formats).
 Additional formats can be implemented following instructions [here](#new_formats).

-The mapping information is stored as key-value pairs in the human readable and widely supported [YAML](http://yaml.org/) files, generated from a template yaml-file.
+The mapping information is stored as key-value pairs in human-readable, widely supported [YAML](http://yaml.org/) files, generated from a template yaml-file.